WICG/webpackage/README.md

 #### Signatures

 A [manifest](#manifest) is signed by one or more `Signature` headers.
-The message to sign consists of the concatenation of all headers except any `Signature` headers, followed by the body of the manifest.
+The message to sign consists of the length, followed by the concatenation of all headers except any `Signature` headers, followed by the body of the manifest.
 A `Signature` header has the form:

 ``` http
 Signature: keyId="cert1",algorithm="ed25519",signature="Base64(ed25519(privatekey(cert1), message))"